-quickly from code development and integration to cloud troubleshooting and management.
-Knowing how to answer a few specific questions about the cloud administrator role and responsibilities can help you nail that big interview.
+Job interviews can be stressful and challenging -- especially for a cloud administrator, where the focus shifts quickly from code development and integration to cloud troubleshooting and management.
+Knowing how to answer a few specific questions about the cloud admin role and responsibilities can help you get the job you want.

 1. How much experience do you have with cloud administration?

 Most interviews start with questions regarding past experience.
 The HR representative or IT manager has reviewed your resume and already knows if you have the necessary three to five years of hands-on experience for a cloud admin role.
 This is the time to discuss the scope of the experience you have acquired.
 Talk about your past successful cloud projects or initiatives you've led, rather than the minutia of day-to-day firefighting.